I struggled for years to make homemade mayo. For something that appears so easy with minimum ingredients, it sure took me some time to get it right.

 Add the spices, but wait until it’s mayo first!

 I love to add additional spiced into the mayo like fresh ground cracked pepper which I grind in my motor and pestle.
 Then I also add a dash of garlic salt and dried rosemary.
-Ugh, it’s so good I could almost eat it with a spoon if that wasn’t considered disgusting.
+Ugh, it’s so good I could almost eat it with a spoon.
 However, don’t add any additional spices until they mayo has already taken shape and is the thickness you want.
 Adding it at the beginning stages can ruin the outcome.
 Like I said, mayo is a sensitive thing.

 Do add everything in order, or I can’t guarantee the outcome.
 First the egg, farm fresh or free range organic is best since it will be raw.
 1 tsp dijon mustard.
 You’ve got to use dijon, just trust me.
 Then 1 tsp apple cider vinegar, 1/2 tsp salt (I love Real Salt), followed by NOW Avocado Oil.

 The reason I make my own mayo is I want it a high quality, good for you fat that my family can consume.
 Fats are amazingly healthy for your body when they’re in the right quantity, and quality.
 Because I’m doing this not only for taste, but health, I want to make sure I have the highest quality ingredients in my mayonnaise.